Skip to main content Skip to accessibility

 Introduction

-Part one sets out the Jersey Public Services policy and principles regarding resolving workplace grievances.
+Part 1 sets out the Jersey Public Services policy and principles regarding resolving workplace grievances.

-Part two provides the procedure, setting out how to implement the policy with links to toolkit items to give you more information.
+Part 2 provides the procedure, setting out how to respond to and progress a grievance, with links to toolkit items to give you more information.
 The procedure is intended as a guide only and may change or be varied from time to time.

 Author Employee Experience